-“The Virgin Mary, Mother of Hope … who incarnated the hope of Israel, who gave the world its Savior, and who remained at the foot of the Cross with steadfast hope, is our model and our support.
-Most of all, Mary intercedes for us and leads us through the darkness of our trials to the radiant dawn of an encounter with the Risen Christ.”
+“The Virgin Mary, Mother of Hope … who incarnated the hope of Israel, who gave the world its Savior, and who remained at the foot of the Cross with steadfast hope, is our model and our support.”

 Our Lady of Guadalupe, Mother of the Americas

 O Virgin of Guadalupe, Mother of the Americas, grant to our homes the grace of loving and respecting life in its beginnings, with the same love with which you conceived in your womb the life of the Son of God.
 Blessed Virgin Mary, Mother of Fair Love, protect our families so that they may always be united and bless the upbringing of our children.

 Our hope, look upon us with pity, teach is to go continually to Jesus, and if we fall help us to rise again and return to Him through the confession of our faults and our sins in the Sacrament of penance, which gives peace to the soul.

 We beg you to grant us a great love of all the holy Sacraments, which are, as it were, the signs that your Son left us on earth.
 Thus, Most Holy Mother, with the peace of God in our consciences, with our hearts free from evil and hatred, we will be able to bring to all others true joy and peace, which come to us from your Son, our Lord Jesus Christ, who with the Father and the Holy Spirit, lives and reigns for ever and ever.
 Amen. – St. John Paul II

 O glorious St. Joseph, to you God committed the care of His only begotten Son amid the many dangers of this world.
 We come to you and ask you to take under your special protection the children God has given us.

 Through holy baptism they became children of God and members of His holy Church.
 We consecrate them to you today, that through this consecration they may become your foster children.